-FREE PDF BOOK ON THIS SMALL CHURCH STRATEGY FOR CHRISTMAS?
-DOWNLOAD LINK AT THE BOTTOM OF THIS BLOG
+FREE PDF BOOK DOWNLOAD ON THIS SMALL CHURCH STRATEGY AT THE BOTTOM OF THIS BLOG

 Well, we’ve come to recognise that it’s what God has done and continues to do for us through Jesus.
 He acted first and offered us an opportunity to be a part of His family.
 He didn’t ask us to do something initially, instead His heart is a generous offering one.
 He welcomes all and in time hopes we will begin to transform to become more like his son, Jesus.
 We also know it’s not our role to persuade or cajole someone into any sort of relationship with Jesus, He does that by his Holy Spirit for any who ask Him.
 All we can ever do is offer environments, with ‘signposts’ to other options, that might help anyone at different stages in our walks towards our Creator.

-Therefore, we organise St Jude’s around three types of environments that we have called Gardens, Dining Rooms and Kitchens.
+Therefore, we organise St Jude’s around three types of environments that we have called Gardens, Dining Rooms and Kitchens within which the principle of ‘signposts’ is crucial.
 They are not real gardens or kitchens, but they act as a recognisable and memorable domestic image shorthand so we know why we do what we do each time around.
 The analogy works best when you think of food – BBQ’s, lovely dinner parties or family food eaten from a kitchen table.

 Garden environments are created by us for Guests.
 Just like anyone is welcomed at a BBQ in a garden and can come and go as they wish, all are also welcomed and served as a family would any guest.
 At any of these social occasions we’re open to any conversation that arises, but we won’t force one.
 We may have a flyer or poster offering something else, but nothing is pressured in any way.
 You’re a Guest.